eina/build-a-carrot/README.md

-#Build a Carrot
+# Build a Carrot

+I've always liked dress up games, so I thought I'd try my hand at building one.
+But for carrots.
+It's Codevember, why not, right?

+## Tech Stuff

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Built with React (create-react-app)
+- SVGs painstakingly made with Inkscape